 In special instances and with support from the relevant UNM dean, Health System CEO, UNM Hospital CEO, or department chair, other members of the UNM community may request approval to serve as PI.
 The request should be specific to a study and contain information about the qualifications and capabilities of the individual that would allow the person to perform the duties of a PI.
 The PI must complete the PI Eligibility Request Form.

-The completed request should be sent to HSC-HRPO@salud.unm.edu and will be reviewed by the IRB staff, IRB Chair, and the Vice Chancellor of Research.
+The completed request should be sent to HSC-HRPO@salud.unm.edu and will be reviewed by the IRB staff, IRB Chair, and the Executive Vice President for Research.

 HSC IRB Approval of Principal Investigators